Shawn-LJJ/Arch-Linux-Installation/README.md

 Now I need to mount the partitions to the appropriate location.
 The EFI partition will be mounted to `/mnt/boot`, but that directory does not exist so I need to create first.
 As for swap partition, I simply have to enable it.
 And for the Linux Filesystem, I will mount it to `/mnt`.

-The following commands will do the mounting in sequence above:
+The following commands will do the mounting in the correct order:

+    mount /dev/nvme0n1p3 /mnt
     mkdir /mnt/boot
     mount /dev/nvme0n1p1 /mnt/boot
     swapon /dev/nvme0n1p2
-    mount /dev/nvme0n1p3 /mnt

 This will be the final product: